 Lecturers and tutors are members of the University academic staff and have responsibility for teaching and helping students with their studies.

 You will be expected to attend a series of lectures as part of your course.
-Lectures from the core of theoretical knowledge of your subjects, introducing the main ideas of your discipline and providing a guide to further research and reading.
+Lectures range from the core theoretical knowledge of your subjects, introducing the main ideas of your discipline and providing a guide to further research and reading.
 Lectures are delivered to groups of students, varying in size from 40 to 450 people.